If it doesn't fit, don't buy it.

 I know.
 Utter nonsense.
 Who would dream of changing them?
 Who would think of taking someone else’s work and altering it?

 But if it’s a play script, it’s open season.
+And the justification I have been given over the years beggars belief.

 “I like the play, but I just need to change the ending.”